 Good corporate governance is essential for Sonova and we strive for high standards in this field.
-The Swiss Ordinance against Excessive Compensation in Stock Exchange Listed Companies has established new transparency rules and opportunities for shareholders to influence corporate decision-making.
-What "good corporate governance" means is an evolving matter and we constantly adopt to the latest requirements.
+What "good corporate governance" means is an evolving matter and we constantly monitor the latest changes to the requirements.

 Compliance is an integral element of our corporate culture and embedded in our core values.
-We therefore continued to strengthen the Sonova Group compliance program during the 2015/16 financial year, putting particular emphasis on compliance training sessions and process enhancements throughout the globe.
+We therefore continued to strengthen the Sonova Group compliance program during the 2017/18 financial year, putting particular emphasis on integrating our acquired businesses into our compliance culture, designing new global compliance training, and updating our antibribery policy.
 Our continuing compliance efforts help us to live our values of ethical behavior and unquestionable integrity.

-At Sonova, corporate governance is based upon and structured to conform with relevant standards and practices.
+At Sonova, corporate governance is based upon, and structured to conform with, relevant standards and practices.
 The company fulfils its legal duties under the Swiss Code of Obligations, the SIX Swiss Exchange Directive on Information relating to Corporate Governance, and the standards defined in the Swiss Code of Best Practice for Corporate Governance.
-This report describes the principles of corporate governance for the Sonova Group and provides background information on the Group's executive officers and bodies as of March 31, 2016.
-All the relevant documents can be accessed at the corporate governance section of the Sonova website: www.sonova.com/en/commitments/corporategovernance.
-For clarity and transparency, the compensation report is presented as a separate chapter of this Annual Report.
+This report describes the principles of corporate governance for the Sonova Group and provides background information on the Group's executive officers and bodies as of March 31, 2018.
+All relevant documents can be accessed at the corporate governance section of the Sonova website: www.sonova.com/en/commitments/corporategovernance.
+For clarity and transparency, the compensation report is presented as a separate chapter of the annual report.